pfafman/meteor-bootstrap-3/README.md

 #### Why another package of this?

-I needed boostrap 3 on meteor 1.0 and I could not find an existing package of this that was not working.
+I needed boostrap 3 on meteor 1.0 and I could not find an existing package of this that was working or up to date.
 Also looks like a fair amount of thinking to get the [less version](https://github.com/simison/bootstrap3-less/) of this to work!